Battle of Normandy & the Liberation of Coutances

 Explore more about local customs, traditional festivals, and the heart of Normandy countryside life.

-This blog traces the five major stages of the battle, with a focus on the American advance through the southern Manche and the liberation of Coutances — and how local events impacted the landscape around the gîte.
+This blog traces the five major stages of the Battle of Normandy, with a particular focus on the American advance through southern Manche, the liberation of Coutances, and how events unfolded in and around the lanes, hills and farms surrounding the gîte.

 🗺️ Operation Overlord & the Postponed D-Day